brettasmi/biology/README.md

 # biology
-scripts from the biology years
+scripts that might be instructive